 B. Basic Retirement Plan

-Faculty who teach at least nine credit hours in an academic year are eligible for the Basic Retirement Plan after one year of employment.
+Faculty who teach at least nine credit hours in a calendar year are eligible for the Basic Retirement Plan after one year of employment.
 The College will recognize time spent previously employed at a postsecondary degree granting institution, or a qualified research organization which is considered tax-exempt under code 501c(3) of the Internal Revenue Code, toward the one-year waiting period as long as the employee has participated in a previous employer's 401(a), 403(a) or 403(b) basic retirement plan and has been employed for at least one consecutive year.
 The previous employer must confirm participation in one of the above mentioned basic retirement plans and certify the term of such employment to the College.

 Please refer to the Retirement Plan Overview for full plan details.
 The Overview can be obtained from Human Resources and at the following web address: